crdsrm/s15_Chinni_data_lecture_notes/README.md

  * Incremental Replication: synchronization of data between servers can be done when ever is necessary.
  * once replication is doen all the copies are independent.
  * Merge Conflicts: Each document will have a version id and a separate id.

+##NEOJ

+* This is the graph database where the nodes are the data and the edges are the relation between them.
+* We can use findallpaths() to find all the incoming and out going paths from a node to b node.
+* shortestpath() finds the shortest path between two different nodes.
+* Gremlin is specific language for travesing graph or cypher can be used.
+Lucene for full text search.
+* Aggretated orientation database

+##Hbase:
+* Hbase run over hadoop which has map reduce and hdfs file system. hbase run over hdfs file system which is coloumn based.
+* Hdfs is a batch processing.
+Column families and each has multiple columns.
+* Each cell value of the table has a timestamp to retrive based on the timestamp.
+* table->collection of roles
+* row-> collection of column families
+* column Family -> collection of columns.
+* Data is de-normalized
+* Zookeeper will keep track of all the nodes and information of the meta file.
+* Zookeeper keeps the location of the system table .META.
+* If there is too much data in one region it will trigger a split and transfer the data.
+* When to use Hbase is large amount of data in client.
+* Horizantally scalable - Automatic Sharding.